nwyche9/Java_Data_Algo/README.md

     LinkedList is a folder with an implementation of a linked list data structure.

     StackLL is a folder with an implmentation of the Stack data structure using an linked list as the backing data structure.

+    ArrayList is a folder with an implementation of a List data structure using an array as the backing data structure.